 As always, make sure you continue to take your prenatal vitamin to ensure you get all the nutrients you need for you and your baby.
 Checkout my article to read about the Best Prenatal Vitamins.
 In addition to prenatal vitamins I also always encourage pregnant women to take a DHA supplement.
 Read more about DHA supplements in pregnancy here.

-Healthy Morning Snacks for Gestational Diabetes
+Healthy Morning Snacks

 In the morning it is important to start out with a healthy serving of protein.
 Some examples of great morning snacks include: